Enjoy the 50s - We have some VERY COLD air heading our way

 We are warmest this weekend until AT LEAST through the Christmas holiday

-It was a picture-perfect December day.
-Sun returned for the afternoon and temperatures warmed into the low to mid 50s, which is only a few degrees below normal.
-Light winds and fair skies allow our temperatures to drop below freezing for Sunday morning.
-Widespread frost is possible for Central Texas as temperatures drop into the mid 20s to low 30s.
+Clear skies, light winds, and dry air remained in place across Central Texas Saturday night into our Sunday morning.
+Those conditions allowed our temperatures to get very cold this morning.
+Widespread frost is ongoing this morning.
+Temperatures outside this morning are in the 20s to low 30s across Central Texas.

 The remainder of the weekend will be on the cool side, but overall manageable.
-Hopefully you soaked up the sun on Saturday as clouds will be on the increase from the west throughout the day Sunday.
+Hopefully you soaked up the sun we had on Saturday as clouds will be on the increase from the west throughout the day today.
 Breezy southeast winds expected with our temperatures warming into the low to mid 50s for the afternoon.

 The increase in clouds is an indicator of some changes heading our way.
 A weak upper air disturbance approaches Central Texas late Sunday into Monday.
 This is going to bring back scattered rain showers and maybe a few rumbles of thunder into Central Texas.
 Dry air will be in place near the surface, so there’s limited moisture to work with.
 We expect to see scattered, light rain on Monday.
 It won’t be an all day rain event, but off-and-on showers are expected for much of the day until the storm system clears from west to east.
 It could be damp at times with rain totals expected to be about 1/4″ to 1/2″ - with the highest totals along and east of I-35.
 With the rain in the area on Monday - High temperatures look to be around the mid 40s to low 50s.